Last Updated on May 7, 2021 by HostingandOther

 Mind Controlled SAP Accounts

-On projects, I use an application called Demand Works Smoothie to perform forecast testing to make improvements to SAP DP.
-I do this because testing anything in SAP’s DP application is so complicated that the vast majority of companies don’t perform any testing.
+On projects, I use Demand Works Smoothie to perform forecast testing to make improvements to SAP DP.
+I do this because testing anything in SAP’s DP application is so complicated that most companies don’t perform any testing.
 However, even though I show up at repeated customers that have never tested any forecast comparison in DP, I am still asked why I would test outside of SAP, even if I will make the adjustments back in DP.

 Is SAP About Open Systems?